HaukeBartsch/MagickBox/code/documentation/docs/source/Routing.rst

 A routing rule can be disabled if "enabled" is set to "F".
 By default routing rules are executed.

 Two placeholders are available "$me" references the IP of the MagickBox and "$port" the port specified in the Setup interface.
-Both usually refer to the DCM4CHEE virtual machine (VM) that can be installed side by side with the MagickBox VM.
+Both usually refer to a default PACS to send images to.

 Logging
 =======